U.N. doubles forecast for Syrian refugees to 185,000

 Refugee numbers have doubled to 96,000 since March, overtaking the U.N. refugee aid plan for 2012 that was made in that month and forcing the United Nations to revise its forecast, he said on Thursday.

-U.N. humanitarian agencies and their partner organisations now say they need $193 million to help the refugees, more than twice the $84.1 million they appealed for in March.
+U.N. humanitarian agencies and their partner organizations now say they need $193 million to help the refugees, more than twice the $84.1 million they appealed for in March.

 (Reporting by Tom Miles; Editing by Janet Lawrence)